Bynder/bynder-sitecore-connector/releases/2.0.0/README.md

 ### Import notice:

 THIS RELEASE CONTAINS BREAKING CHANGES.
 **MAKE SURE TO READ THE DOCUMENTATION BEFORE UPGRADING!!**

+This release is only to be used for Sitecore 9.0 up to 9.2.
+**If you are using Sitecore 9.3 or higher, please refer to the [latest release](https://github.com/Bynder/bynder-sitecore-connector/releases/latest).**

 ### Breaking changes: